gickowtf/pixoo-homeassistant/README.md

 - page_type: PAGE_TYPE
   duration: 10
 ```
+> [!NOTE]
-> *Note: The enabled tag and duration tag only apply when used in the configuration.
-Therefore, they won't word in the service.*
+> The enabled tag and duration tag only apply when used in the configuration.
+Therefore, they won't word in the service.

 ## Page: Components
 A components page  turns your Pixoo into your canvas!
 You can tie multiple text/image configs to a single page.